 Endpoint Compliance Reporting

-Hopefully your existing endpoint security solutions provide the means for reporting on agents which have stopped communicating or are out of compliance (e.g. running an outdated client, using an old DAT file for AV signatures, or not running the latest policy version).
-Unfortunately, not only do some products lack in that area already, it can be daunting trying to keep up with endpoint compliance across all of your tools.
+Hopefully your existing endpoint security products report on agents that have stopped communicating or fallen out of compliance (e.g., are running an outdated client, using an old DAT file for AV signatures, or not running the latest policy version).
+Unfortunately, not only do some endpoint security products lack this reporting capability, but SOCs can find keeping up with endpoint compliance, with or without the aid of endpoint tools, to be especially daunting.

-In lieu of purchasing yet another point product just for this purpose, LogicHub can be used to collect information on all assets/agents from each of your endpoint tools, grouping them together by host or asset owner, to produce a unified list of all your assets and their status for each of your key controls.
-This can also be enriched with data from other internal tools, such as Active Directory or your CMDB solution.
+In lieu of purchasing yet another point product just for reporting and compliance, you can use LogicHub to collect information on all assets/agents from each of your endpoint tools, grouping them together by host or asset owner, to produce a unified list of all your assets and their status for each of your key controls.
+This data set can also be further enriched with data from other internal tools, such as Active Directory or your CMDB solution.

 Monitor Files Written to USB